Suction caisson: History

 Suction caissons were first used as anchors for floating structures in the offshore oil and gas industry, including offshore platforms such as the Draupner E oil rig.

 There are great differences between the first small suction caissons that were installed for Shell at the Gorm field in the North Sea in 1981 and the large suction caissons that were installed for the Diana platform in the Gulf of Mexico in 1999.
 The twelve suction caissons on the Gorm field were intended to secure a simple loading buoy device at a depth of 40 metres, while the installation of suction anchors for the Diana platform was a world record in itself at that time, concerning water depth and size of anchors.
 The height of the Diana suction caissons is 30 metres, their diameter 6.5 metres, and they were installed at a depth of about 1500 m on soft clay deposits.
 Since then, suction caissons have been installed at even larger depths, but the Diana installation was a technology breakthrough for the 20th century.

 An important development step for the suction caisson technology emerged from cooperation between the former operator in the North Sea, Saga Petroleum AS, and Norwegian Geotechnical Institute (NGI).
 Saga Petroleum's oil-producing Snorre A platform was a tension-leg platform of a type that in other parts of the world would have been founded with up to 90 metres long piles.
 Unfortunately on the Snorre oil field, it was difficult to use long piles due to the presence of huge pebbles at 60 m depth under the seabed.
 Saga Petroleum decided therefore to use suction caissons, which were analysed by NGI.
 These analyses were verified from extensive model tests.
 The calculations showed that the platform could be safely secured by suction caissons of only 12 m in length.
 Snorre A started to produce oil in 1992 and is now operated by the Norwegian oil company Statoil.

 Suction buckets were tested with offshore wind turbines at Frederikshavn in 2002, at Horns Rev in 2008 and Borkum Riffgrund in 2014, and are to be used in a third of the foundations at the initial development at Hornsea Wind Farm.

 Statoil have gone on to use the technology for windfarms.

 They are also planned to be used for some of the wind turbines in the Hornsea Project One wind farm scheduled to be completed in 2020.
 Similarly, a suction bucket contract has been awarded for the Aberdeen Bay Wind Farm.
+Suction anchors were also used for Hywind Scotland, the world's first commercial floating wind farm.